The Chosen One is HERE!!!!

 IACA leaders must be trained to manage a non-profit.
 The IACA is a 7,000-member organization handling over a million dollars a year, yet it is run by people with no formal training, no demonstrable expertise, and no meaningful exposure to common non-profit management practices.
 Every person in a leadership position should be required to complete at least 8 hours of nonprofit management training from an independent provider.
 Training provides accountability and builds trust.
 After documented training, IACA leaders can no longer play ignorant about basic nonprofit management principles.

 The IACA leadership will resist efforts to implement substantive change.
-They will thwart any attempt at reform.
-Here are some of the roadblocks and gaslighting efforts members should expect to see.
-So many of these tactics have already been used by IACA leadership that it's easier to indicate which ones have not been used yet with a (*):
+They will thwart any attempt at reform because they do not want to be told they are wrong.
+They do not think there are any big problems with the association and they just want the "drama" to go away (along with any reform-minded members).
+Here are some of the roadblocks and gaslighting efforts members should expect to see from IACA leadership.
+Many of these tactics have already been used by IACA leaders.

 Deliberate Lack of Transparency: The IACA's opacity is designed to limit members' ability to unite and oppose the leadership.